saeidmoini/domain-status-checker/README.md

 # Domain Status Checker

 ## Overview
 Domain Status Checker is a Python-based tool that automates the process of checking the availability of domains retrieved from an API.
-It identifies unreachable domains and sends SMS notifications to the admin's phone.
+It identifies unreachable domains and sends notifications to admins via Telegram.
 The tool also maintains a record of domain statuses for future reference.

 ## Features
 - Fetches a list of domains from a JSON API.
 - Checks the availability of each domain (HTTP status code < 400).
 - Logs unreachable domains (HTTP status code >= 400).
-- Sends SMS notifications to the admin for unreachable domains.
+- Sends Telegram notifications to admins for unreachable domains.
 - Periodically runs the checks and updates the status records.
+- Admin verification via phone number using Telegram bot.

 ## Requirements
 - Python 3.8 or higher